 Backlash from the Community

 The USS Bush received backlash from the community following the two posts.
-Negativity came from using Power Point for the Safety Stand-Down.
-The audience interpreted this as the USS Bush being tone deaf to the situation.
+Negativity came from the perception that little was being done to address the root causes.
+The audience interpreted this as the USS Bush being tone-deaf to the situation.

 Sep 26, 2019